-A Guardian Ad Litem is often appointed to review the initial petition for conservatorship as well as the variety of petitions arising within conservatorship proceedings.

-Review of an initial petition for conservatorship requires contacting the petitioner, or their attorney, to meet, discuss, examine and evaluate the alleged protected individual.
-The Guardian Ad Litem report should consider, and is not limited to, the following:

-- a.
-Determine if there is an appropriate alternative to conservatorship. e g. power of attorney - b.
-If conservatorship is appropriate, consider desirability of limiting scope\duration of conservator's authority. - c.
-The report must also contain a recommendation regarding a bond as required under MCL 700.5410. - d.
+- i.
+A Guardian Ad Litem is often appointed to review the initial petition for conservatorship as well as the variety of petitions arising within conservatorship proceedings. - ii.
+Review of an initial petition for conservatorship requires contacting the petitioner, or their attorney, to meet, discuss, examine, and evaluate the alleged protected individual. - iii.
+The Guardian Ad Litem report should consider, and is not limited to, the following: - 1.
+Determine if there is an appropriate alternative to conservatorship. e g. power of attorney - 2.
+If conservatorship is appropriate, consider desirability of limiting scope or duration of conservator's authority. - 3.
+The report must also contain a recommendation regarding a bond as required under MCL 700.5410. - iv.
 File a written report to the court on these considerations.
-MCL 700.5406(4) and any other factual or legal issue(s) believed to be relevant to the court's resolution of the petition.
+MCL 700.5406(4) and any other factual or legal issues believed to be relevant to the court's resolution of the petition.

-A. Adult Conservatorship and Protective Orders
+b.
+Adult Conservatorship and Protective Orders

-- A conservator is a person appointed by the court to manage a protected individual's estate.
+- i.
+A conservator is a person appointed by the court to manage a protected individual's estate.
 MCL 700.1103(h).
-Pursuant to MCL 700.5401(3) the Appointment of a conservator or entry of a protective order may be made in relation to the estate and affairs of an individual. - 2.
-A conservator's duties are described in MCL 700.5416 MCL 700.5433 - 3.
-Upon appointment a conservator acts as a fiduciary and must observe the standard of care applicable to a trustee.
+Pursuant to MCL 700.5401(3) the Appointment of a conservator or entry of a protective order may be made in relation to the estate and affairs of an individual. - ii.
+A conservator's duties are described in MCL 700.5416 MCL 700.5433 - iii.
+Upon appointment and qualification, a conservator acts as a fiduciary and must observe the standard of care applicable to a trustee.
 MCL 700.1104(e).
-MCL 700.5416. - 4.
-A protected individual is a minor or other individual for whom a conservator has been appointed or other protective order made pursuant to the Estates and Protected Individuals Code.
-MCL 700.1106(v). - A protective order may be issued by the court to authorize, direct, or ratify a transaction necessary or desirable to achieve a security, service, or care arrangement meeting the protected individual's foreseeable needs.
-MCL 700.5408.
-The appointment of a conservator or entry of a protective order requires the court to determine both of the following: - a.)
-The individual is unable to manage his or her property and affairs effectively for reasons such as mental illness, mental deficiency, physical illness or disability, chronic use of drugs, chronic intoxication, confinement, detention by a foreign power, or disappearance.

-b.)
-The individual has property which will be wasted or dissipated unless proper management is provided; or money is needed for the individual's support, care and welfare or for those entitled to be supported by the individual and that protection is necessary to obtain or provide money.
+MCL 700.5416. - iv.
+A protected individual is a minor or other individual for whom a conservator has been appointed or other protective order made pursuant to the EPIC.
+MCL 700.1106(v). - v.
+A protective order may be issued by the court to authorize, direct, or ratify a transaction necessary or desirable to achieve a security, service, or care arrangement meeting the protected individual's foreseeable needs.
+MCL 700.5408. - vi.
+The appointment of a conservator or entry of a protective order requires the court to determine both of the following: - 1.
+The individual is unable to manage his or her property and affairs effectively for reasons such as mental illness, mental deficiency, physical illness or disability, chronic use of drugs, chronic intoxication, confinement, detention by a foreign power, or disappearance. - 2.
+The individual has property which will be wasted or dissipated unless proper management is provided; or money is needed for the individual's support, care, and welfare or for those entitled to be supported by the individual and that protection is necessary to obtain or provide money.

-6. Appointment of a conservator may also be made in relation to the estate and affairs of an individual who is mentally competent, but due to age or physical infirmity is unable to manage his or her property and affairs effectively and who, recognizing this disability, requests a conservator's appointment.
+vii.
+Appointment of a conservator may also be made in relation to the estate and affairs of an individual who is mentally competent, but due to age or physical infirmity is unable to manage his or her property and affairs effectively and who, recognizing this disability, requests a conservator's appointment.
 MCL 700.5401(4).